JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 provides more explanations of that pattern.

-We see from these definitions that the Kotlin object `Object` is mapped into `libnative_kref_example_Object` and `Clazz` is mapped into `libnative_kref_example_Clazz`.
+We see from these definitions that the Kotlin object `Object` is mapped into `libnative_kref_example_Object`, and `Clazz` is mapped into `libnative_kref_example_Clazz`.
 Both structs contain nothing but the `pinned` field with a pointer, the field type `libnative_KNativePtr` is defined as `void*` above.

-There is no namespaces support in C so that Kotlin/Native compiler generates long names to avoid a possible clashes with other symbols in existing native project.
+There is no namespaces support in C, so the Kotlin/Native compiler generates long names to avoid any possible clashes with other symbols in the existing native project.

-The most significant part of definitions goes further in the `libnative_api.h` file.
+A significant part of the definitions goes in the `libnative_api.h` file.
 It includes the definition of our Kotlin/Native library world: